 - Under Windows Update, click on View update history.

-- In the list of updates installed, click Installed On column to sort them by date.
+- In the list of updates installed, click on the Installed On column to sort them by date.

-- Uninstall the updates that were installed at the most recent date.
+- Uninstall the updates that were installed on the most recent date.

-Restart your computer and see if the keyboard or mouse not working after Windows 10 update problem is fixed.
-If the problem wasn’t because of these updates, run Windows Update again to reinstall what you’ve just uninstalled.
+Restart your computer and check if the issue is resolved.
+If not, run Windows Update again to reinstall the updates you uninstalled.

 Update your keyboard and mouse driver

-When you run Windows update, Windows 10 will usually scan your hardware and install the latest driver that it thinks best matches your hardware from its driver repository automatically (usually without your consent).
-If your mouse or keyboard suddenly stops working right after an update, Windows update may have incorrectly installed a driver that is not fit for your current problem keyboard or mouse.
+When you run Windows Update, Windows 10/11 will usually scan your hardware and install the latest driver that it thinks best matches your hardware from its driver repository automatically (usually without your consent).
+If your mouse or keyboard suddenly stops working right after an update, Windows Update may have incorrectly installed a driver that is not suitable for your current keyboard or mouse.

-What you should do is to go to your keyboard or mouse manufacturer’s website and download the latest drivers for your keyboard or mouse.
-This is especially important for high-end gaming keyboard, mouse and other peripherals such as those from Razer, Steelseries, Logitech and Corsair.
-After manually installing the driver provided by your manufacturer, restart your computer and see if the keyboard or mouse not working problem still persists.
+To update your drivers, go to your keyboard or mouse manufacturer’s website and download the latest drivers for your keyboard or mouse.
+This is especially important for high-end gaming keyboards, mice, and other peripherals such as those from Razer, Steelseries, Logitech, and Corsair.
+After manually installing the driver provided by your manufacturer, restart your computer and check if the issue is resolved.